raspberrypilearning/comic-character/en/step_8.md

 There is a `<span>` element with the attribute `class="hero-slide active"`.
 You have used the `active` class in the previous project to specify that a particlar link was selected.

+The same idea will be used for the slider, where `active` class will show that a particular image is selected.

 --- code ---
 ---
 language: html